Phrancis/StackExchangeDataToMicrosoftSQLServer/README.md

 ##2.3 Split very large XML files

+__IMPORTANT: These steps are only needed if data from very large sites (i.e., Stack Overflow) is to be loaded into your database.
+If you do not plan on loading this data, you may skip this step entirely.__

-SQL Server has a maximum XML field size of 2147483647 bytes (2^31-1) or 4 gigabyte (GiB).
+SQL Server has a maximum XML field size of 2147483647 bytes (2^3g1-1) or 4 gigabytes (GiB).
 This will work just fine for the majority of XML files, however, some of the files for Stack Overflow exceed this size and if you wish to load that data, the XML files will need to be "split" into smaller files < 4 GiB each.
 Following are instructions on how to split such files, if you wish to load them.

 ###2.3.1 Find the files that are too large